 - 1 cup sliced almonds

 - Pinch of salt

 - 1/4 cup coconut oil

-- Pit dates and combine with water in a small sauce pan.
+Pit dates and combine with water in a small sauce pan.
 Cook until dates begin to break down and become soft.
-Once done, place in a food processor and pulse until it smooths out.
+Once done, place in a food processor or blender and pulse until smooth.

 Whisk together 1/4 cup of date mixture and melted coconut oil.
 Combine with oats, almonds, salt and cinnamon.
 Stir until oats are coated.

 Pour out onto a covered baking tray and bake for 1 hour, stirring every 20 minutes or so until oats are golden.

 Tips and Tricks: If you like a little extra sweetness, add dried fruit to your granola after it bakes.